nodejs/wiki-archive/Creating-a-CTC-Meeting-Issue.md

 * Copy agenda into Google Doc
 * Copy invited to present in Google Doc
 * Set up StandUp in Google Doc
-* Update `GitHub Issue` link near top of the Google Doc
+* Update minutes and issue under Links at top of Google Doc